LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 Sub2: 3
 ```

-There's an obvious potential problem here: if `ReplaySubject<T>` remembers every value published to it, we mustn't use with endless event sources, because it will eventually cause us to run out of memory.
+There's an obvious potential problem here: if `ReplaySubject<T>` remembers every value published to it, we mustn't use it with endless event sources, because it will eventually cause us to run out of memory.

 `ReplaySubject<T>` offers constructors that accept simple cache expiry settings that can limit memory consumption.
 One option is to specify the maximum number of item to remember.
 This next example creates a `ReplaySubject<T>` with a buffer size of 2: